 The results of the confidence intervals are consistent with the results of the hypothesis tests.

 In particular, we can see that none of the confidence intervals for the mean weight loss between programs contain the value zero, which indicates that there is a statistically significant difference in mean loss between all three programs.
-This is consistent with the fact that all of the p-values from our hypothesis tests are below 0.05.

 Reporting the Results of the One-Way ANOVA